caderek/decide-cli/README.md

 ```

 These variables will act as the defaults if the machine does not explicitly set them.<br>
-Please refer to the [dotenv documentation](https://github.com/motdotla/dotenv) for more details.
+Please refer to the [dotenv documentation](https://github.com/motdotla/dotenv) for more sidePanel.

 >Note: If you are defining environment variables for development, your CI and/or hosting platform will most likely need
 these defined as well.
 Consult their documentation how to do this.
 For example, see the documentation for [Travis CI](https://docs.travis-ci.com/user/environment-variables/) or [Heroku](https://devcenter.heroku.com/articles/config-vars).